ithaaswin/CI-CD-Pipeline/README.md

 <a name = "provision_tag"></a>
 ## Provisioning on cloud service
 * The [droplet.js](/lib/droplet.js) file is used to provision the instance for a target infrastructure using Digital Ocean as cloud provider.
+* After creation of droplet in the Digital Ocean webiste, the infrastructure data such as droplet name, droplet id, ip address is stored in an inventory file.

 ```bash